denhartog/jquery-simple-pagination/README.md

 </table>
 ```

-See examples for other usage (e.g. using DIVs instead TABLEs)
+See paginate.html for usage/examples (e.g. using DIVs instead TABLEs)
 =====

 Future development:
 =====
 Expand defaults to include/exclude enabling:
-1) Page x of x
+Page x of x
-2) Showing x-x of x
+Showing x-x of x
-3) Update items per page
+Update items per page
-4) Navigation?
+Navigation?
 (Perhaps only first X should be visable for some reason...)
-5) Updates values of #simplePagination-update-items-per-page when using dual navigation
+Updates values of #simplePagination-update-items-per-page when using dual navigation
-6) Make it so only one of First/Previous AND Next/Last appear on 2nd AND 2nd-to-last page
+Make it so only one of First/Previous AND Next/Last appear on 2nd AND 2nd-to-last page